 - Payers: Reimbursement is continuing to progress on the path to value especially with the Department of Health and Human Services’ goal of tying 50 percent of Medicare fee-for-service payments to quality or value through alternative payment models by 2018.1

 There has been a marked shift from independent medical groups to hospital-employed/owned physician organizations in the last fifteen years and the trend continues.2 Mergers and acquisitions create their own compensation dynamics.
 Often these deals are done one at a time, without a complete evaluation of the strategic goals and return on investment of all parties.

 Physician organizations acquired in this way are promised autonomy, but since their legacy compensation plans often come with them, they are less inclined to embrace the parent health system’s compensation structure.
 The misalignment perpetuates itself as systems grow and acquire more medical groups.
 Though hospitals no longer employ physicians to increase admissions and gain favorable reimbursement rates for hospital-based services, the shift from fee-for-service to value-driven growth creates a new dynamic.
 For compensation planning, there is a need to recognize the impact that an evolving organizational structure has on staff and continue to develop models that reward quality and cost reductions.

 Impact of Physician Burnout

-Huron’s leading practice for financial sustainability and affordability is no more than a 20 percent variance (positive or negative) in the respective percentiles for productivity and compensation.
+Huron’s best practice for financial sustainability and affordability is no more than a 20 percent variance (positive or negative) in the respective percentiles for productivity and compensation.
 Misalignment greater than 20 percent puts physician organizations at risk for either losing providers or overpaying for them.
 Strategic or coverage needs may occasionally call for variances outside of this leading practice but should be the exception rather than the rule.

-Alignment With High-performing Groups
+Alignment With High-Performing Groups